Categories

 It is estimated that for each year of untreated EE symptoms, the risk of stricture increases by 9%.

-EE is defined by symptoms of esophageal dysfunction, such as vomiting, dysphasia, or feeding difficulties, in a patient with biopsies of the esophagus that demonstrate at least 15 eosinophils per high power field in the absence of other conditions associated with esophageal eosinophilia, such as GERD, achalasia, vasculitis, hypereosinophilic Syndrome, Crohn’s a Disease, Ehlers-Danlos syndrome, graft versus host disease, infections, and drug hypersensitivity.
+EE is defined by symptoms of esophageal dysfunction, such as vomiting, dysphasia, or feeding difficulties, in a patient with biopsies of the esophagus that demonstrate at least 15 eosinophils per high power field in the absence of other conditions associated with esophageal eosinophilia, such as GERD, achalasia, vasculitis, hypereosinophilic Syndrome, Crohn’s Disease, Ehlers-Danlos syndrome, graft versus host disease, infections, and drug hypersensitivity.

 This threshold is 100% sensitive and 96% specific for diagnosis.